FREQUENTLY ASKED QUESTIONS

 How does the pull line get installed in the innerduct?

 The innerduct is extruded over the pull line.
 The extruder has an opening in the back side of the extrusion die that forms the HDPE tube.
+The pull line is inserted into this opening at the same rate as the HDPE tube is extruded providing a continuous pull line inside the innerduct.

 Back to Top